March 27, 2026

 The government introduced it to reduce litigation and encourage voluntary compliance.
 Instead of waiting for the Income Tax Department to issue a notice for underreported income, a taxpayer can proactively disclose it, pay the additional tax plus a premium, and regularise the record.
 That premium is what the additional tax under Section 140B represents.
 It is not a penalty in the traditional legal sense, but a cost for using the self-correction window.

 Important distinction: The additional tax under Section 140B is sometimes called a "penalty" in common usage, but it is technically a premium for voluntary self-correction.
 It is separate from and in addition to the regular tax and interest you already owe.
-Filing ITR-U actually reduces your exposure to harsher penalties under Section 270A (which can range from 100% to 200% for misreporting), which is exactly why the mechanism exists.
+Filing ITR-U actually reduces your exposure to harsher penalties under Section 270A, which imposes 50% of tax on under-reported income and 200% of tax on misreported income.
+This is exactly why the mechanism exists.

 When Can You File ITR-U?